ModSec-AdvLearn: Countering Adversarial SQL Injections with Robust Machine Learning

-To surpass the shortcoming of manually-tuned severity levels, while keeping the predictive power of the \crs rules, we construct a feature space based on these rules, and we train machine-learning models on it.
-Hence, \mlms comprises two components: (i) a feature extraction phase that encodes the \crs rules triggered by the input samples (\ie, SQL queries) into a vector representation, and (ii) a machine-learning model that learns how to combine the \crs rules to minimize the classification error.
+We start by discussing the building block developed from our initial findings, i.e., \mlms (step 1 of~\autoref{fig:system_overview}).
+It consists of two components: (i) a feature extraction phase that encodes the \gls{CRS} rules into a vector representation; and (ii) a \gls{ML} model that learns how to optimally combine the \gls{CRS} rules, avoiding the manual tuning of their severity scores.